Professional Bull Riders: History

-2009 was the first year in which most of the contestants on the PBR’s televised elite series rode with helmets instead of cowboy hats.
+2009 was the first year in which most of the contestants on the PBR's televised Premier Series rode with helmets instead of cowboy hats.

-In 2010, just shortly before the start of that year’s World Finals, the PBR held an event in New York City’s Times Square which featured the top 10 riders competing for the chance to receive additional points towards the world standings.
+In 2010, a week before the start of that year's World Finals, the PBR held an event in New York City's Times Square which featured the top 10 riders competing for the chance to receive additional points towards the world standings.

 On February 23, 2011, the PBR announced that Jim Haworth had become its new CEO.
 Then on June 29, 2015, the PBR announced that Haworth was promoted to Chairman, while COO Sean Gleason had become the new CEO.

+After several years of only holding events in the United States, the ABBI expanded to having futurity events as well as year-end finals in Canada, Australia, and Brazil by the 2010s.
+After a few years, ABBI Brazil was discontinued, but was revived in late 2024.
+The ABBI also planned to hold events in Mexico by 2021.
+However, said project never materialized.

-In 2013, the PBR made it mandatory that all contestants at their events who were born on or after October 15, 1994 ride with a full bull riding helmet.
+Beginning with the 2013 season, the PBR made it mandatory that all contestants at their events who were born on or after October 15, 1994, ride with a full bull riding helmet.
 Those born before that date were grandfathered in and permitted to ride with a protective face mask underneath their cowboy hat or simply with their cowboy hat if so desired.

-In 2014, just shortly before that year’s World Finals, the PBR held an event at a beach in Huntington Beach, California which featured the top 15 riders attempting to gain additional points towards the world standings.
+In 2014, shortly before that year's World Finals, the PBR held an event at a beach in Huntington Beach, California, aptly titled "Bulls on the Beach", which featured the top 15 riders attempting to gain additional points towards the world standings.

+In April 2015, it was announced that events and talent management firm WME-IMG (now Endeavor) would acquire PBR from Spire Capital Partners, reportedly paying around $100 million.

-In 2018, the elite series changed title sponsors once again and the Unleash the Beast Series (UTB) tour name replaced the Built Ford Tough Series (BFTS) tour name.
-It was also now referred to as the Premier Series.
+In 2018, Monster Energy, a PBR sponsor since 2013, replaced Ford Trucks as the new Premier Series title sponsor; thus the Unleash the Beast Series (UTB) tour name replaced the Built Ford Tough Series (BFTS) tour name.
 That same year, the PBR celebrated its 25th championship season and awarded another $11 million in prize money, which included the bonus to the World Champion Bull Rider of $1 million and the $20,000 gold belt buckle.
+Ford would remain a PBR sponsor through 2022.